ConsenSys/doc.pantheon/docs/HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md

 [`priv_getTransactionCount`](../../Reference/Pantheon-API-Methods.md#priv_gettransactioncount) to get
 the account nonce for an account for the specified privacy group.

-All parties in a private transaction must be online when the transaction is sent.
+All private transaction parties must be online for a private transaction to be successfully distributed.
+If any parties are offline when the private transaction is submitted, the transaction fails and must be resubmitted.

 !!! note
     If sending more than 1 transaction to be mined in the same block (that is, you're not waiting for